Momentum Guidance: Plug-and-Play Guidance for Flow Models: Abstract

 \section{Abstract}

-Flow-based generative models have become a strong framework for high-quality generative modeling, yet pretrained models are rarely used in their vanilla conditional form: conditional samples without guidance often appear diffuse and lack fine-grained detail due to the smoothing effects of neural networks.
-Existing guidance techniques such as classifier-free guidance (CFG) improve fidelity but double the inference cost and typically reduce sample diversity.
-We introduce \textbf{Momentum Guidance (MG)}, a new dimension of guidance that leverages the ODE trajectory itself.
-MG extrapolates the current velocity using an exponential moving average of past velocities and preserves the standard one-evaluation-per-step cost.
-It matches the effect of standard guidance without extra computation and can further improve quality when combined with CFG.
-Experiments demonstrate MG's effectiveness across benchmarks.
-Specifically, on ImageNet-256, MG achieves average improvements in FID of 36.68\% without CFG and 25.52\% with CFG across various sampling settings, attaining an FID of 1.597 at 64 sampling steps.
-Evaluations on large flow-based models like Stable Diffusion 3 and FLUX.1-dev further confirm consistent quality enhancements across standard metrics.
+Flow-based generative methods offer a simple and effective framework for high-fidelity generation, yet pretrained flow models are rarely used in their vanilla conditional form: in image generation, samples without guidance often appear diffuse and lack fine-grained detail.
+Existing guidance techniques such as classifier-free guidance (CFG) improve fidelity but reduce sample diversity.
+We introduce \textbf{Momentum Guidance (MG)}, a guidance method that improves sample quality by extrapolating the current velocity away from an exponential moving average of past velocities along the ODE trajectory, while preserving the standard one-evaluation-per-step cost.
+MG provides gains beyond CFG, improving the precision--recall Pareto frontier.
+Experiments demonstrate the effectiveness of MG across benchmarks.
+On ImageNet-256, MG improves FID by 36.54\% without CFG and 25.42\% with CFG on average across sampling settings, attaining an FID of 1.553 at 16 sampling steps.
+Evaluations on large flow-based models, including Stable Diffusion 3 and FLUX.1-dev, further confirm improvements across standard metrics. \keywords{Rectified Flow \and Guidance}